-- 1. Briefly explain and communicate the roles and responsibilities of the health professions participating in the IPE class. - Values all public health, healthcare, and related professions. - 3.
-Reflect on the decision to choose your profession's roles and responsibilities.
+- 1. Briefly explain and communicate the roles and responsibilities of the health professions participating in the IPE class. - 2.
+Value all public health, healthcare, and related professions. - 3.
+Reflect on the decision to choose your profession, based on its roles and responsibilities.

-- 1. Create a psychologically safe team environment in which students can share and explore the unique and shared roles and responsibilities their future professions have in the health of patients and populations. - Examine system hierarchies and challenge role biases and misunderstanding to promote the interdependent relationships that exist between the diverse professions - Meet and get to know interprofessional student teammates to foster intellectual curiosity and meaningful communication about each other's professional training and future roles and responsibilities.
+Create a psychologically safe team environment in which students can share and explore the unique and shared roles and responsibilities their future professions have in the health of patients and populations.

+- 2. Examine and challenge healthcare hierarchy and role biases/misunderstanding to forge interdependent relationships between the diverse health and population health professions. - 3.
+Meet and get to know interprofessional student teammates to foster curiosity and communication about each other's professional training and the roles and responsibilities for which they are training.

-The unit addresses the following subcompetencies through content, instruction and/or discussion.
+The unit addresses the following subcompetencies through content, instruction, reflection, discussion, and activity.